spotinst/help/src/docs/ocean/features/roll.md

 This is based on the workloads currently running on the nodes chosen for rolling.
 This is especially helpful when you have modified the list of allowed node types or if your goal is to remove and replace a specific node type with multiple smaller ones.

 This logic can improve the cluster's utilization since the workload would run on infrastructure that best matches the workload.
-Ocean constantly tries to scale down the cluster, but a cluster roll could improve the utilization if this is not possible.
+Ocean constantly tries to scale down the cluster, but a cluster roll could improve the utilization if this is impossible.

 ## Roll Parameters